p-hofmann/SMBEdit/README.md

 The path can be a directory or a '.sment' file path.
 No modification is saved unless this argument is provided.
-Using this argument without any other will simply copy a blueprint.
+Using this argument without any other will simply copy a blueprint and give it a new name if so desired.
-Using a directory as output will giving a new name to the blueprint.
-When a '.sment' path, the blueprint name is kept.
-A directory will be created if it does not exist.
+An output directory will be created if given.
-If the directory or file exists the script will abort to prevent accidental overwriting of an existing blueprint.
+If the directory or .sment file exists the script will abort to prevent accidental overwriting of an existing blueprint.
-__Important__: Manually changing a blueprint folder name will likely break it, use the this script to rename a blueprint or use the StarMade client.
+__Important__: Manually changing a blueprint folder name will break it, use the this script to rename a blueprint or use the StarMade client.

 ### Update entity
 ```
 -u, --update
 ```

 Removes outdated blocks and replaces old docking blocks with basic rails
+In many cases this will be done in any case.

 ### Change entity type
 ```